 Q: What are the earliest signs of skin damage which we might not pick up on?

-A: Skin can appear dry, flaky and itchy with sun-damage which can be confused with many other skin conditions.
+A: Skin can appear dry, flaky, and itchy with sun damage which can be confused with many other skin conditions.
 Also, it can appear dull with uneven pigmentation, this is a subtle and early sign of skin damage from the sun.

 Q: A lot of people wear makeup that contains SPF, is this enough protection for us to not need to reapply throughout the day?

-A: Make up with SPF is not a substitute for sunscreen.
+A: Make-up with SPF is not a substitute for sunscreen.
 Make-up or moisturisers with SPF are more likely to be easily removed by water or rubbing and we tend to apply a lot more thinly than sunscreen.
 Furthermore, SPF is an indicator for UVB protection but does not give protection against UVA.

 Q: What is the difference between UVA and UVB rays and how should we protect our skin from both?

 A: UVB can cause sunburn and skin cancer whereas UVA is associated with skin ageing and skin cancer.
-UVA has longer wavelengths than UVB therefore UVA can penetrate through window glasses and deeper to the skin.
-To have an adequate sun protection, my advice is to apply sunscreen with SPF 30 or above and UVA star rating of 4 or 5 stars after moisturiser every morning and reapply every two hours when you are going outdoors.
+UVA has longer wavelengths than UVB therefore UVA can penetrate through window glasses and deeper into the skin.
+To have adequate sun protection, my advice is to apply sunscreen with SPF 30 or above and a UVA star rating of 4 or 5 stars after moisturiser every morning and reapply every two hours when you are going outdoors.

 Q: You often see a lot of people on holiday who have applied SPF and it has not been fully absorbed by the skin leaving a white paste on the skin, if you leave it like that are you actually protected?